 Past participants had this to say about their summer school experiences:

 Hajra who recently moved to Oldham from Italy and hopes to study medicine in the future, said:

-The time spent with different people taught us how the law effects our daily life, how a campaign could change a situation to affect society and how a small group of citizens can change the society in a positive way.
+“I would like to thank Debbie and the whole team for giving us such a great opportunity.
+The time spent with different people taught us how the law affects our daily life, how a campaign could change a situation to affect society and how a small group of citizens can change the society in a positive way.

 I personally got out of the Summer School fantastic friends, more values and strong willingness to give my positive contribution to the world to make it a better place.
 It was a great life experience for me.”